nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 ### Check Registration links

-The Source Supplier should check patient registration links are working in the new system, the Registrations clerk is usually involved with this activity.
+The new supplier (target) should check patient registration links are working in the new system, the Registrations clerk is usually involved with this activity.

 ### Sign off Go Live Data